FTP Connection Modes (Active vs. Passive)

 When using a restrictive local firewall that blocks even outgoing connections, you need to open not only control connection port 21, but also a port range for data connections.
 To open as little ports as possible, find out what ports is the FTP server configured to use.
 If you cannot know that, you have to open all unprivileged port range, 1024–65535.

 Network Configuration for Active Mode

 With the active mode, most of the configuration burden is on the client side.

 The firewall (e.g. Windows firewall) and NAT (e.g. ADSL modem routing rules) on the client side have to be configured to allow/route a range of ports for the incoming data connections.
-As WinSCP does not allow configuring a range of the ports it uses for data connections, all ports in Windows dynamic port range 49152 - 655354) have to be opened.
-To open the ports, go to Control Panel > System and Security > Windows Firewall > Advanced Settings > Inbound Rules > New Rule.
+You should restrict range of local ports that WinSCP uses for the active mode.
+Then open those ports in Windows Firewall.
+Go to Control Panel > System and Security > Windows Defender Firewall4 > Advanced Settings > Inbound Rules > New Rule.
 For routing the ports on the NAT (if any), refer to its documentation.

 When there’s NAT in your network, you have to configure an external IP address that the WinSCP needs to provide to the FTP server using

 PORT command.
 So that the server can correctly connect back to WinSCP to open the data connection.
 For that use External IP address setting in Preferences.

 Some firewalls/NATs try to automatically open/close data ports by inspecting FTP control connection and/or translate the data connection IP addresses in control connection traffic.5